ncarter792/algorithm_challenge/README.md

     pytest

 Note - Tests for this package run all of the following: unit tests, doctests, flake8, and mypy.
+A build directory will be generated with test output and coverage reports.

 ## Background
 This example implements a classical trie except the value is a count rather than a general value.